 Telstra Vs Woolworths Mobile: A quick glance

 When it comes to what’s on offer from Telstra and Woolworths, there are a few similarities.
 Both companies offer SIM-only prepaid and postpaid plans, as well as phone plans bundled with a new smartphone.
-However, Telstra has a much larger range of smartphones available, while Woolworths Mobile only offers devices from a few manufacturers.
+However, Telstra has a much larger range of smartphones available, while Woolworths Mobile only offers devices from a couple manufacturers.

 The best phone plans from Telstra and Woolworths Mobile